Mapping and geoprocessing with R

 Conduct spatial analysis (in this case variography and kriging) with

 Zev Ross is president of ZevRoss Spatial Analysis, a company focused on data science, statistics and data visualization.
-He has used R on a daily basis for nearly 15 years conducting data analysis and statistics for a wide range of clients including some of the world's largest public health agencies and Fortune 500 companies.
-Zev has authored or co-authored 30 scientific research papers and maintains a popular data science blog where he regularly posts on R-related topics.
-He is also an RStudio-recommended R programming consultant and trainer.
+He is an RStudio recommended trainer and consultant and has used R on a daily basis for nearly 15 years conducting data analysis and statistics for a wide range of clients including some of the world’s largest public health agencies and Fortune 500 companies.
+Zev has authored or co-authored more than 40 scientific research papers and maintains a popular data science blog.

-The workshop involves a mix of slides, collaborative hands-on material and exercises and can be held at your university or institution.
-The workshop uses RStudio (An InfoWorld.com Technology of the Year, 2015).
-Participants use their own laptops (or computer facility) and will be provided with setup instructions.
+The workshop involves a mix of slides, collaborative hands-on material and exercises and can be held at your institution.
+Participants use their own laptops and will be provided access to RStudio Server for the course.
 To fit with busy schedules the workshop can be held on weekdays or weekends.
-The workshop is designed for up to 10 participants (but let Zev know if you have a small or large group).
-For further details please don't hesitate to contact Zev directly.
+The workshop is designed for up to 15 participants (but let us know if you have a small or large group).